 - The instructions in Ensuring a Blind Review have been followed.
 The submission is de-identified, that is author information, affiliation details and references to the author’s works have been removed.

-- DOI (if available) or URLs (where relevant) for references have been provided.
+- DOI (if assigned) or URLs (where relevant) for references have been provided.

-- The text and formatting adhere to the stylistic and bibliographic requirements outlined in the Author Guidelines.
+- The text and formatting adhere to the stylistic and bibliographic requirements outlined in the Author Guidelines including all details for in-text citations and references

 - The submission has a high standard of written English.
 Please note that the submission will be returned to you after an initial review by an editor if the standard of written English is not of a suitable quality.